bifravst/bifravst/docs/aws/ContinuousDeployment.rst

 Enable Continuous Deployment
 ****************************

-After providing the GitHub credentials, you can set up the continuous deployment using the following command:
+After providing the GitHub credentials, you can set up the continuous deployment by enabling it through the context switch ``cd``:

 .. code-block:: bash

+    echo "cd=1" >> context.cfg
-    npx cdk deploy '*' -c cd=1
+    npx cdk deploy '*'

 Check the status of the Continuous Deployment
 *********************************************